-In order to bridge the gap between the senior women leaders and the young women and understand the role young people play in ensuring sustainable peace and good governance, The Peace Centre hosted intergenerational dialogues from 18th to 20th May 2021 at Dembesh Hotel in Juba, South Sudan.
-The dialogues included women peacebuilders, Gender Focal persons and young women leaders alumnae who have over the years been trained through the feminist leadership development institute and have strengthened their technical expertise in peacebuilding.
+In order to bridge the gap between senior women leaders and young women and highlight the role young people play in ensuring sustainable peace and good governance, The Peace Centre held four dialogues with 51 Women peacebuilders, Gender Focal persons, Women Parliamentarians and representatives from CSOs as well as young women leaders from 18th to 20th May 2021 Dembesh Hotel in Juba, South Sudan.
+The dialogue was convened in collaboration with Community Empowerment for Progress Organization supported by the Forum for Women and Development.

 The dialogues involved reflections on women and young women leaders’ leadership journeys, progress, their impact in the community and celebrate their achievements as women and leaders.
 From this, they were able to share best practices and lessons picked up throughout their leadership journey.
 They also reflected on UNSCR 1325 and the WPS training for Gender Focal Persons.
 Gender focal persons took up the task of championing the fight against the stigma on women’s active inclusion in decision-making processes.

 Women fought very hard for this peace and women must fight in political parties and in parliament to claim leadership and advance the 35% representation of women- Director General, Ministry of Agriculture and Food Security.

 Promoting young women’s participation in peacebuilding goes beyond advocating for spaces for them.
 It requires building their technical competencies and mentorships.
 During the dialogues, leaders shared their blended experiences on their personal leadership journeys while inspiring young women to take up their leadership and peacebuilding.
 Young Women leaders also shared how they have influenced peace in their communities;

 Today, I am a leader who can help others.
 I know that my sister’s problem is my problem so let us not leave anyone behind.
 Rose Juma, Young Woman Peacebuilder